NMajjiga12/LTAStatsBoard/README.md

-# SpeedStatsBoard Application
+# LTAStatsBoard Application

 ## Overview

-**SpeedStatsBoard** is a React-based web application designed specifically for **speedrunners hosting their own Live Time Attack events**.
+**LTAStatsBoard** is a React-based web application designed specifically for **speedrunners hosting their own Live Time Attack events**.
 It provides an easy way to **manage, track, and display runner times** during live competitions — all from a browser-based interface.

 The app supports **manual time entry**, **real-time leaderboard updates**, and **OBS integration** for seamless live streaming overlays.